Languages of Brazil: Bilingualism

 Spanish is understood to various degrees by many but not all Brazilians, due to the similarities of the languages.
 However, it is hardly spoken well by individuals who have not taken specific education in the language, due to the substantial differences in phonology between the two languages.

-In some parts of Brazil, close to the border of Brazil with Spanish-speaking countries, Brazilians will use a rough mixture of Spanish and Portuguese that is sometimes known as Portuñol to communicate with their neighbors on the other side of the border; however, these Brazilians continue to speak Portuguese at home.
-Another mixed language sometimes used in Brazil is Porglish, which is a mixture of Portuguese and English.

-In recent years, Spanish has become more popular as a second or third language in Brazil due in large part to the economic advantages that Spanish fluency brings in doing business with other countries in the region, since seven of the 11 countries that border Brazil use Spanish as an official language.
-However, it falls behind English, due to global importance.

 In São Paulo, the German-Brazilian newspaper Brasil-Post has been published for over fifty years.
-There are many other media organizations throughout the land specializing either in church issues, music, language etc.
+There are many other media organizations throughout the country specializing in church issues, music, language etc.

 The online newspaper La Rena is in Talian dialect and it offers Talian lessons.
 There are many other non-Portuguese publications, bilingual web sites, radio and television programs throughout the country.

-On the Paraná state, there are several communities of Poles, Ukrainians and other Slavics that live in rural areas and in some municipalities such as Curitiba, Irati, Guarapuava, Ponta Grossa and Prudentópolis.
-Polish and Ukrainian are still spoken, mainly by oldest people.
-In the City of Foz do Iguaçu (on the border with Paraguay and Argentina), there are many Arabic speakers, these people are mainly immigrants from Palestine, Lebanon and Syria.
+In the state of Paraná, there are several communities of Poles, Ukrainians and other Slavics that live in rural areas and in some municipalities such as Curitiba, Irati, Guarapuava, Ponta Grossa and Prudentópolis.
+Polish and Ukrainian are still spoken, mainly by older people.
+In the city of Foz do Iguaçu (on the border with Paraguay and Argentina), there are many Arabic speakers, these people are mainly immigrants from Palestine, Lebanon and Syria.
+In 2021, the city of São Mateus do Sul won the title of "Polish capital of Paraná".

-On the Rio Grande do Sul state, there are several German and Italian colonized cities, communities and groups.
-Most small cities have German or Italian as their second language.
-In the capital Porto Alegre, it is easy to find people who speak one of those or both.
+In the state of Rio Grande do Sul, there are several cities and communities colonized by Germans and Italians.
+Most small towns have German or Italian as their second language.
+In the state capital, Porto Alegre, it is easy to find people who speak one or both of them.

 There are also at least two ethnic neighborhoods in the country: Liberdade, bastion of Japanese immigrants, and Bixiga, stronghold of Italian immigrants, both in São Paulo; however, these neighborhoods do not count yet with specific legislation for the protection of Japanese and Italian languages in these sites.

 Brazilian Roma speak Caló, a mixed language which uses both Portuguese and Romani words.